Borovensky/ReactStarter/README.md

 To launch the development server run `npm start` and open your browser at `http://localhost:8080/` In case you want to change port to what you prefer more, you can change it in `server.js` file. `app.listen(8080)`

-Run `npm run build` to build the progect.
-Run `npm run watch` to watch for changes and automatically rebuild the project.
+Run `npm run build` to build the progect or run `npm run watch` to watch for changes and automatically rebuild the project.

 As a result inside the `dist` folder you will get three files:
 - `index.html` (this file is the main html file, it is already in `dist` folder by default);